Denmark’s national parks

 Nature awaits, all day every day

-Denmark has three national parks, where you can venture out into some of the country’s most beautiful and unique landscape.
+Denmark has four national parks, where you can venture out into some of the country’s most beautiful and unique landscape.
 Danish national parks are open all day, every day, and are free to access.
 You can explore the parks on foot, by bike, on horseback or by car.
 Check the signs when you enter to find details and regulations.

 Denmark’s national parks are unspoilt natural playgrounds where you can try everything from picnics, wild camping and campfires, to cycling, bird watching and horse riding.
 Each park has a visitor centre with ideas for how to get the most out of your visit and with details on park guides and trails.